giuseppedestefanis/gitskills-sample/README.md

 dataset will be archived on Zenodo with a DOI and mirrored on Hugging Face.

+The full dataset is here: https://huggingface.co/datasets/mvaccargiu/gitskills The preprint is here: https://arxiv.org/pdf/2608.10906

 ## Authors

 - Giuseppe Destefanis — University College London, United Kingdom (g.destefanis@ucl.ac.uk)